 Clock, Language, and Region

-Windows Phone 8 devices generally have English plus your native language as the default keyboard input languages available for typing messages and emails.
+Windows Phone 8.1 devices generally have English plus your native language as the default keyboard input languages available for typing messages and emails.
 In today's world many of us know more than one language and we communicate with people all over the world.
-In such scenarios we need more than one keyboard input language installed on our phone.
-How do you add a new keyboard input language in Windows Phone 8?
+In such situations we need more than one keyboard input language installed on our smartphones.
+How do you add a new keyboard input language in Windows Phone 8.1?
 Let's find out in this tutorial.

-What if you bought your Windows Phone from another country and you want to switch the default display language to your own native language?
-Can you do that?
-Yes you can, unless you are using a more exotic language for which Windows Phone does not provide support.
+If you purchased your Windows Phone overseas or you accidentally changed some settings you may end up with an unknown language, that you may find impossible to understand.
+Fortunately, we can help you solve this problem in no time.
+In this article, we will show you how to switch the display language of your Windows Phone to your own native language.
+You can do this in no time, unless you are using a more exotic language for which Windows Phone does not provide support.
 Let's assume that this is not the case though, and see how the usual process works.
-As you will see from this tutorial, it’s not that complicated.
+Let's go:

 If you are a multilingual person, you are likely to switch between multiple input languages in your work day.
 Luckily, there are several methods for doing this, some faster than others.
 In this tutorial I will cover all of them in detail, so that you can choose the method that works best for you.

 Many Windows users from all over the world need to use more than one keyboard input language in their work.
 Some of our team members at 7 Tutorials use at least two languages on a daily basis.
-Windows 8 comes to meet our needs by making it easier than ever to work with keyboard input languages.
-Adding and removing languages is very easy.
-As you will see from this detailed tutorial.
+Windows 8 and 8.1 come to meet our needs by making it easier than ever to work with keyboard input languages.
+Adding and removing languages is very easy, as you will see from this detailed tutorial.

-Have you ever had problems with running applications written in more complex languages which use special character sets like Chines, Arabic, Russian or Hebrew?
+Have you ever had problems with running applications written in languages which use special character sets like Chinese, Arabic, Russian, Romanian or Hebrew?
 If you have, then you should read this article about Unicode and changing the language used for non-Unicode programs.
-If this sounds like gibberish to you, don't worry - read on and you will understand what Unicode is, how it works and how to make Windows 7 correctly display programs which use non-Unicode character sets.
+If this sounds like gibberish to you, don't worry - read on and you will understand what Unicode is, how it works and how to make Windows 7 and Windows 8 correctly display programs which use non-Unicode character sets.